Expand All

 Applications received for the January receipt dates will be reviewed in June/July for consideration by the National Advisory General Medical Sciences Council in September, with the earliest possible awards beginning in December.
 Applications received in May will be reviewed in October/November for consideration by the National Advisory General Medical Sciences Council in January of the following year, with the earliest possible awards beginning in April.

 Yes.
 The Center for Scientific Review will ensure that reviewers have the relevant expertise to review the application, bearing in mind that a MIRA is intended to support a broad program of research and the breadth of research areas that are encompassed by the NIGMS mission.
-Thus, reviewers will be expected to bring a broad perspective rather than detailed expertise.
+A MIRA application presents the big picture of a PI's research program within the NIGMS mission rather than emphasizing technical details, therefore exact expertise in specific subfields is not required and should not be anticipated.
+Instead, reviewers are expected to bring a broad perspective to evaluate the scientific questions being studied and the PI's proposal for how to do so.

 Rosters will be available 15 days before the study section meeting.

-All applicants will receive a summary statement containing the reviewers' critiques, as well as a resume and summary of the discussion.
+All applicants will receive a summary statement containing the reviewers' critiques, as well as a resume and summary of the discussion for those applications that are discussed.
 Since MIRA applications have a relatively high success rates, the anticipation is that most of these MIRA applications will be discussed.
 Reviewers will be asked to provide a single overall impact score and will not provide individual criterion scores.
 This is intended to shift emphasis away from details of the application and the approach, and to emphasize the potential impact of the investigator's research program on the field.
 Reviewers will be asked for guidance on whether the budget should be increased, decreased, or stay essentially the same as the average level of NIGMS support over the previous several years.
-However, award levels will be based primarily on the parameters described in the Section IV, Budget Information.
+However, award levels will be based primarily on the parameters described in Section IV, Budget Information.

 No, but if you are eligible, you may submit a new application for a receipt date in the next fiscal year.